ngoix/OCRF/README.rst

 One Class Splitting Criteria for Random Forests
 ============
-This repository provide the code corresponding to the article `One Class Splitting Criteria for Random Forests <https://arxiv.org/pdf/1611.01971v3.pdf>`_.
+This repository provide the code corresponding to the article `One Class Splitting Criteria for Random Forests <https://arxiv.org/pdf/1611.01971v3.pdf>`_, and other anomaly detection algorithms.

-The implementation is based on a fork of scikit-learn.
-To have a working version of both scikit-learn and OCRF scikit-learn one can use conda to create a virtual environment specific to OCRF while keeping the original version of scikit-learn clean.

 Abstract
 =======